-Preparing for the Structured Professional Review
+Preparing for the Structured Professional Review, and completing the Evidence Review and mini-portfolio

 The purpose of the Structured Professional Review is to allow the apprentice to demonstrate how they have met UK Spec requirements for Eng Tech and combined their skills, technical knowledge and behaviours in order to carry out their occupational role effectively and safely.
 The discussion will take place between the apprentice and the Independent Assessors.
 The review is an effective way of assessing complex topics and will allow the apprentice to showcase the depth and breadth of their understanding.
+The Evidence Review template in Section 7 contains guidance on providing evidence for meeting the Eng Tech requirements.
+Further guidance can be found in the UK-SPEC published by the Engineering Council and available here: